Bobarshad/Install_Elasticsearch_on_NGD_CSDs/README.md

 root@node1:/usr/lib/jvm$ exit
 ngd@node1:~$ sudo update-alternatives --config java
 ```
-In above menu, select number 18.
+In the above menu, select the biggest selection number, which refers to JDK-18.

 # Running Elasticsearch with "systemd"
 To configure Elasticsearch to start automatically when the system boots up, run the following commands: